kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   pods on a single node, meaning that it will not be able to free up devices that are allocated to claims referenced by pods spanning multiple nodes.
 * **ResourceClaims for PodGroups**: These claims are allocated to a PodGroup, meaning that all pods in the group must be scheduled together.
-The default preemption algorithm does not consider the PodGroup at all, so we will not allow preemption of pods that reference such claims.
+The dynamicresources plugin will not support preemption for ResourceClaims allocated at the PodGroup level.

 ### Test Plan